 Property, plant and equipment, and intangibles tested for impairment whenever there is any objective evidence or indication that these assets may be impaired.
 For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in use) is determined on an individual asset basis unless the asset does not generate cash inflows that are largely independent of those from other assets.
 If this is the case, the recoverable amount is determined for the Cash Generating Unit ("CGU") to which the asset belongs.
 If the recoverable amount of the asset (or CGU) is estimated to be less than its carrying amount, the carrying amount of the asset (or CGU) is reduced to its recoverable amount.
 The difference between the carrying amount and recoverable amount is recognised as an impairment loss in profit or loss.
-An impairment loss for an asset other than goodwill is reversed only if, there has been a change in the estimates used to determine the asset's recoverable amount, provided that this amount does not exceed the carrying amount of this asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortisation or depreciation) had no impairment loss been recognised for the asset in prior years.
-A reversal of impairment loss for an asset other than goodwill is reversed other than goodwill is recognised in profit or loss.
+An impairment loss for an asset other than goodwill is reversed only if, there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
+The carrying amount of this asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortisation or depreciation) had no impairment loss been recognised for the asset in prior years.
+A reversal of impairment loss for an asset other than goodwill is recognised in profit or loss.